 This article explains the process of translating your website into multiple languages using the WPML plugin.

-The official documentation explains how to translate a site with their plugin, however, we’ve extended the documentation here to explain better how you can translate all elements on our themes.
+The official documentation explains how to translate a site with their plugin, however, we’ve extended the documentation here to explain better how you can translate the website using our Pronto theme.

 It is necessary to install the following plugins:

 - WPML String Translation

 If you do not have any of the above extensions, purchase them directly from the WPML website.